mburazin/frontend-nanodegree-arcade-game/README.md

 ## How to run the game
 Just open up `index.html` in your favorite browser and the game starts automatically.
 If you want to start the game from the beginning, refresh the page (F5).
 Turn on your speakers for sound effects.
+You can also run the game by accessing the following link: https://mburazin.github.io/frontend-nanodegree-arcade-game/

 ## How to play